cloudflare/cloudflare-docs/products/images/src/content/polish/index.md

 ### Lossless

 Lossless attempts to strip most metadata, like EXIF data, but does not change the image detail.
 Effectively, when uncompressed, a lossless image is identical to the original.
-On average, Lossless compression reduces file size by 21%.
+On average, Lossless compression reduces file size by 21 percent.

 ### Lossy